-The Procurement Analyst is required to ensure that the price analysis has been adequately performed and documented within each applicable file.
-Each of those files must document the rationale used for making the pricing decision and include the source and type of data used to support the determination.
+The CPSR Analyst needs to first determine whether an award was competed or based on sole source.
+If an award was not competed, the analyst must review and analyze the price analysis that was utilized to determine if the price was fair and reasonable.
+As required in the contractor's policy, each of those applicable files must document the rationale used for making the pricing decision and include the source and type of data used to support the determination.
 The complexity and circumstances of each acquisition should determine the level of detail of the analysis required.